georgiee/coding-for-kids/slides.md

 ^ Today I fold nearly every day

-^ and I also created a JavaScript project about virtual origami folding
+^ and I also created a JavaScript project about virtual origami folding in 3D

 ![fit](images/about.jpg)